Treating Cat and Dog Allergies

 You may occasionally see your pet scratching at an itch, but if the scratching continues unabated on a daily basis, they could have a more significant problem.
-Many pets can develop allergies during their lifetime, and as with people, they can be caused by any number of things in their immediate environment.
+Many pets can develop cat or dog allergies during their lifetime, and as with people, they can be caused by any number of things in their immediate environment.
 That’s why our animal hospital in Orland Park offers pet dermatology services, from tests to treatments, to help you manage your pet’s allergy symptoms, alleviate the itch, and improve their condition.

 Our Pet Dermatology Services